 What is the best free online whiteboard for teachers?

 The best free online whiteboard for teachers depends on your use case.
 Whiteboard.fi is strong for student-facing collaborative work.
 Classroomscreen includes a basic whiteboard as part of a widget board.
-Class Cortex offers the most fully-featured teacher display whiteboard - pen, shapes, stickers, text, laser pointer, zoom and pan, unlimited undo and redo, PNG export, and a live Mission HUD overlay - all free, inside the same tab as the XP system and noise monitor.
+Class Cortex offers the most fully-featured teacher display whiteboard - pen, shapes, stickers, text, laser pointer, zoom and pan, unlimited undo and redo, PNG export, ready-made templates, and a live Mission HUD overlay - all free, inside the same tab as the XP system and noise monitor, with live whole-class collaboration on Pro.

 Is Google Jamboard still available in 2026?